ubuntu-robotics/design/articles/ros_node_idl.md

 Attributes:
 - **name**: The base name of the node.
-- **executable**: The name of the generated executable the node is contained in.
+- **executable**: The name of the generated executable that contains the node.

 #### `action`